 North Dakota Catfish Fishing

-All about fishing for channel catfish in North Dakota.
+All about fishing for channel catfish in ND.

 Major lakes in ND with healthy populations of catfish include Lake Oahe and Lake Sakakawea.
 The Missouri River and The Red River are catfish favorites, and many other rivers, small lakes and ponds also contain catfish.